 Our audit committee provides assistance to our board of directors in fulfilling its legal and fiduciary obligations in matters involving our accounting, auditing, financial reporting, internal control and legal compliance functions by pre-approving the services performed by our independent accountants and reviewing their reports regarding our accounting practices and systems of internal control over financial reporting.
 Our audit committee also oversees the audit efforts of our independent accountants and takes those actions that it deems necessary to satisfy itself that the accountants are independent of management.
-Our audit committee authorized all auditing and non-auditing services provided by Halperin during 2021 and BDO during 2022 and the fees for such services.
+Our audit committee pre-approved all auditing and non-auditing services provided to us by BDO for the years ended December 31, 2023 and 2022 and the fees for such services.